tiskw/random-fourier-features/examples/rff_and_orf_svc_for_mnist/README.md

-Random Fourier Features: Sample RFF Batch SVC for MNIST
+Random Fourier Features: RFF and ORF for MNIST dataset
 ====

-This python script provide an example for RFF Batch SVC with MNIST dataset.
+This python script provide an example for RFF/ORF SVC with MNIST dataset.
 Our module for random fourier features (PyRFFF.py) needs scikit-learn as a backend of SVM solver therefore you need to install scikit-learn.